parthsakpal07/DSA-JAVA/README.md

 ## 📂 Folder Structure

 Each topic (like Arrays, Strings, Recursion) has its own folder.
 Inside each folder, you’ll find:
-- ✅ Java source files
+- ✅ Java source files.
 - 📄 Clean, readable code.

 ---